Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-decisions-of-polkadot-slides.md

 <br />

 - Originally, parachains would be long term applications-chains.
-- On-Demand Parachains (formerly parathreads) changed that viewpoint to also include chains which can spin-up and spin-down at will.
+- Services and On-Demand Parachains changed that viewpoint to also include applications that can spin-up and spin-down at will.
 - The future protocol will have even more exotic core scheduling and even more agile core usage, all because the type 1 decision around parachains is actually **execution cores**.

 Notes: